ethanrogers15/project_fused/README.txt

 After cloning the repository to a directory in your file system, opening the directory in VSCode will result in a prompt to "build" the environment as a Dev Container.
-After starting the build, it will take 10-20 minutes to complete the process - some of the packages take a long time to install!
+After starting the build, it may take a long time to complete.

 Once the environment is built, make sure that the environment's Python interpreter is in use when selecting a Python file, and you should be good to